korsbo/Latexify.jl/docs/src/index.md

 after which all calls to `latexify` will automatically be displayed.
 This can be rather convenient, but it can also cause a lot of unwanted printouts if you are using `latexify` in any form of loop.
 You can turn off this behaviour again by passing `false` to the same function.

+## Legacy support

+Latexify.jl has stopped supporting Julia versions older than 0.7.
+This does not mean that you cannot use Latexify with earlier versions, just that these will not get new features.
+Latexify.jl's release v0.4.1 was the last which supported Julia 0.6.
+Choose that release in the dropdown menu if you want to see that documentation.